Clem Hill: Brawl and boycott

 Hill's Test career ended in controversy amid another dispute with the Board of Control.
-He was once again appointed captain of the Australian team against an English side captained by Johnny Douglas in 1911–12.
+He was once again appointed captain of the Australian team against an English team captained by Johnny Douglas in 1911–12.
 The English team included bowlers of the calibre of Barnes and Frank Foster and, after losing the first Test in Sydney, won all four remaining Tests to secure the Ashes.
 Hill had a lean season with the bat, managing 274 runs at an average of 27.40.
 The England bowlers were clearly superior to the Australian batsmen; Trumper was the only Australian to score a century during the Tests.
 While this series took place, the Board of Control made plans to usurp the commonly accepted right of the players to appoint the team manager when touring England.
 In response, a group of senior players, including Hill, threatened to withdraw from the next tour, to take place in 1912, unless their choice, Frank Laver, was appointed.

 Matters came to a head when Hill sent a telegram to fellow selector, Peter McAlister, urging the inclusion of the New South Wales all-rounder Charlie Macartney in the team for the Fourth Test in Melbourne.
 The reply from McAlister—a member of the Board of Control who still bore some animosity towards Hill from past comments—to Hill's request was "...
 Still opposed to Macartney's inclusion.
 If Iredale (another selector) agrees with you as to Macartney's inclusion, I favour yourself standing down not Minnett."
 Hill saw the offer to remove himself from the team as sore provocation and his team-mates scorned the suggestion.
 Australia lost the Third Test by seven wickets.
 Macartney wrote later, "Persistent ill-feeling seriously affected the morale of the side."
 At a meeting held after the Test, the Board of Control rejected the players' petition and declared that the manager would be appointed by the Board alone.
 At a "special meeting" two weeks later, the Board appointed George Crouch from Queensland to the position of tour manager.